One of the Best Worship Albums of 2019| Posted July 13, 2019 What You Need To Know:

-This album is definitely a worship album.
-Housefires style is very similar to Bethel Music, with their spontaneous worship moments, and powerful lyrics.
-With "Coming Home" being more of an anthem, and "God Is So Good," having more of a softer worship sound.
-The band came out with a very impressive album, that will appeal to any worship lover.
+This is definitely a worship album.
+Housefires style is very similar to Bethel Music, with their spontaneous worship moments and powerful lyrics.
+With "Coming Home" being more of an anthem and "God Is So Good" having more of a softer worship sound, the band has come out with a very impressive album that will appeal to any worship lover.

-Best Song on the Record "God Is So Good" is the best song on the album.
+Best Song on the Record: "God Is So Good" is the best song on the album.
 "God is so good," or "God You're so good," is a chorus that has mysterious origins, and is believed to be almost a century old.
-It's a beautiful song that tells of how God is so good to us.
+It's a beautiful song that tells of God's goodness to us.

-Housefires has beautifully put together a worship album that could easily be called one of the best worship albums of 2019 so far.
+Housefires has beautifully put together a worship album that could easily be called one of the best worship albums of 2019.
 None of the songs on this record are ones to skip!
-Since this is a live album, you can watch some of the songs being performed on their YouTube channel.
-Housefires has brought a great album to the table, and I'm excited to see what else this band might come out with.
-This album is definitely worth a listen!
+Since this is a live album, you can watch some of the songs being performed on Housefires' YouTube channel.
+They've brought a great album to the table, and I'm excited to see what else this band might come out with.
+This one is definitely worth a listen!